TreeKat71/30DaysOfAirflow/day2_install/README.md

     $ airflow initdb

-After you run this command, it will generate files under your folder
+After you run this command, it will generate files under your **AIRFLOW_HOME** folder

 ![image](imgs/files.png)
 <br>